 - 1. Students completing an "in class" or "take home" examination should assume that any external assistance (e.g., books, notes, calculator) is prohibited unless specifically authorized by the instructor. - 2.
 Faculty members are expected to state in advance their policies and procedures concerning both "in class" and "take home" examinations as well as the use before examinations of shared study aids, examination files and related materials and forms of assistance. - 3.
 Substantial portions of the same academic work may not be submitted for credit or honors more than once without permission of the current instructor. - 4.
 Students must not allow others to conduct research or prepare any work for them without advance authorization from the instructor.
-This comment includes, but is not restricted to, commercial term paper companies and files of past papers maintained in a residence unit.
+This comment includes, but is not restricted to, a commercial term paper companies.